-It is high time for a new update of the latest state of affairs and exciting findings on the RMR website.
-Many months have elapsed since Tome IV came aboard and the 2016 Top 10 saw the light of day.
-The mighty post count now is way beyond the three hundred mark and a new logo was unleashed.
-RMR has just a few days ago gone fully secure on this virus infested internet, too.
+The mighty post count now is way beyond the three-hundred mark, and a new logo was unleashed.
+RMR has just a few days ago gone fully secure on this virus-infested internet, too.
 That is something the IT security officer was nagging us about for some time – and rightly so.

 Let the games begin with those who did not make it onto the 2016 Top 10, but should have been on this list.
 And one of those is Moonsorrow starring Jumalten Aika.
 I admit: The RMR officescape always somehow scoffed at the Black Metal masters from Finland.
 But as of this album, you will find only converts.
 This is an epic and mysterious piece of work that takes Symphonic Black Metal pieces to a whole new level.
 If only we had latched on to that record before the top ten was written.
 But alas, it was not to be.

 One of the 2016 records that should be on the list, too, sits slam in the Death Doom Metal realm.
 Yep, you heard that right.
-Vanha with Within the Mist of Sorrow dispenses not only two scoops that some presidents get, but three mighty portions of sadboy flavored arctic-grade iced teardrops.
-This was one of these where-have-you-been-all-my-live moments, when I started on the record.
-And they blow their Peaceville laden competition straight out of the water, mark my words.
-Let’s just hope that their mighty marketing machine works as well as their brethrens’ operations do.
+Vanha with Within the Mist of Sorrow dispenses not only two scoops that some presidents get, but three mighty portions of sadboy-flavored arctic-grade iced teardrops.
+This was one of these where-have-you-been-all-my-live moments.
+And they blow their Peaceville-laden competition straight out of the water, mark my words.
+Let’s just hope that their mighty marketing machine works as well as their brethren’s operations do.
 Vanha will be a good investment for you, avid doom fan or not.

 Another contender for top ten glories messed up the Gothic and Symphonic Metal world.
 Now, understand, Mercy Isle with Undying Fire did not necessarily break new ground in 2016.
 But they have a knack to get us a refreshing spin on a genre that we know is already fully stuffed.
 They went about this by enlisting mighty counsel and then just hammered away.
 The end result just puts enough of a fresh and refreshing spin on their tune to keep it interesting.
 And at an astonishingly good quality.

 And then you got these records like Haken‘s Affinity.
-The hypertension around this album was just amazing and for some reason the mighty RockmusicRaider metal warship missed that one in 2016.
+Hypertension around this album was just amazing.
+And for some reason, the mighty RockmusicRaider metal warship missed that one in 2016.
 Technically outstanding, the record delivers all that a Progressive Metal fan’s heart desires.
 An oxymoron, if you ask me, because if the progressive genre becomes predictable, then we just joined a parallel universe.
 So, my merciless reviewer’s heart sees the musical prowess and excellent execution of the album, but it remains cold as ice in the end.
-This for reason of lack of an emotional flow that – finally – always carries the flag in a good record.
+There’s a distinct lack of emotional flow that – finally – always carries the flag in a good record.

 Take two relatively unknown musicians, get them together and let them loose.
 So, kind of out of nowhere you will get Arduini/Balich and their project Dawn of Ages.
-Stoner infused Progressive Metal and Heavy Metal will be the result.
-It always amazes how much a change of décor can make a difference in quality.
+Stoner-infused Progressive Metal and Heavy Metal will be the result.
+It always amazes me how much a change of decor can make a difference in quality.
 And I mean they kicked this machine up a few gears, big time.
 You should give this album a few minutes of your time.
 Even the covers they do are pretty well done.
 And that means something.